geocarvalho/sv-cnv-studies/README.md

-# Awesome CNV and SV papers for NGS data :books:
+# Awesome papers and projects about CNV and SV using NGS data :books:

 Relevant studies with Structual Variants and Copy Number Variants in NGS (Genome, Exome and Amplicon Sequencing) pipelines.
 ---